Dave Weld Bio

 saxman.
 Jeff Taylor, drums and vocals, Monica Myhre (Garcia) vocals and

 percussion, Dave Kaye bass and Harry Yaseen, piano.

 Weld's second album for Delmark "Slip Into A Dream" received rave reviews.
-The band consists of Weld, vocals and guitar; Monica Myhre, vocals; Harry Yassan, piano; Dave Kaye, bass; and Jeff Taylor, drums.
+The band consists of Weld, vocals/guitar and slide guitar; Monica Myhre, vocals/percussion; Harry Yassan, piano; Jeff Taylor drums/vocals and Dave Kaye, bass.
 Additional musicians include Graham Guest, keyboards; Bobby Rush, harp, "Sax" Gordon Beadle, tenor and baritone sax.
 Hank Ford, tenor saxophone, Kenny Anderson, trumpet.
-The Hurd and Greg Guy (Son of Buddy Guy) on Guitar.
+The Hurd and Greg Guy (Son of Buddy Guy) Guitar on Too Bad So Sad.
 The album noted for the opening overture.
 "Slip Into A Dream" is the first of five songs co-written by Weld and his partner Myhre.
 This is a great tune that breaks from tradition as the chorus has more of a group harmony sound.
 The contrast is fabulous.
 "Sweet Rockin Soul" is the appropriately named rave that follows.
 Addition of vocalist Myhre gives the band an additional dimension and four songs of her own.
 "Looking For a Man" features Rush on harmonica.
 The slow blues "Walk On Down" is another favorite.
 Dave and the band are currently working on a new album for 2019 with current members; Dave Weld on guitar, Mona Rose (Monica Myhre) vocals/percussion, Jeff Taylor drums/vocals, Kenny Pickens bass guitar, Harry Yaseem piano/organ and Dudley Owens and Rogers Randel tenor and baritone sax.